-In this tutorial we will show you how to install Xrdp Server on Debian 10.
-For those of you who didn’t know, Xrdp is an open source implementation of the Microsoft Remote Desktop Protocol (RDP) that allows you to control a remote system graphically.
+In this tutorial, we will show you how to install Xrdp Server on Debian 10.
+For those of you who didn’t know, Xrdp is an open-source implementation of the Microsoft Remote Desktop Protocol (RDP) that allows you to control a remote system graphically.
 The protocol has more capabilities than VNC, like attaching local drives or printers to the remote computer.
 It is capable of accepting connections from rdesktop, freerdp, and remote desktop clients on other platforms.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Xrdp on a Debian 10 (Buster) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Xrdp Server on Debian 10 Buster

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

 The Xrdp configuration files are stored in the